 Watching for recurrence

 If you were treated for a mastocytosis-related cancer, 1 goal of follow-up care is to check for a recurrence.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will also ask specific questions about your health.
 Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of cancer originally diagnosed and the types of treatment given.

 You and your doctor should work together to develop a personalized follow-up care plan.
 Be sure to ask about any concerns you have about your future physical or emotional health.
 ASCO offers forms to help create a treatment summary to keep track of the treatment you received and develop a follow-up care plan once treatment is completed.

 This is also a good time to decide who will lead your follow-up care.
 Some people continue to see a specialist, while others transition back to the general care of their family doctor or another health care professional.
 This decision depends on several factors, including the type of mastocytosis, side effects, health insurance rules, and your personal preferences.

 If a doctor who was not directly involved in your cancer care will lead your follow-up care, be sure to share your cancer treatment summary and follow-up care plan forms with him or her, as well as all future health care providers.
 Details about your treatment are very valuable to the health care professionals who will care for you throughout your lifetime.

 Making healthy lifestyle choices

 The next section offers Questions to Ask the Doctor to help start conversations with your health care team.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+Or, use the menu to choose another section to continue reading this guide.